varunsh20/Predicting-disaster-tweets/README.md

 This repository is about predicting which Tweets are about real disasters and which ones are not.

-It is a kaggle project.
+It is a kaggle project.This notebook was able to achieve '0.79895' public score in the competition.

 The link to the kaggle competition is https://www.kaggle.com/c/nlp-getting-started.

 Different models like 'Logistic regression', 'mutlinomial naive bayes','gaussian naive bayes' and 'random forest classifier' is used to predict whether a given tweet is about a disaster or not.